 Integration training follows the National Core Curriculum for Integration Training issued by the Finnish National Agency for Education.

-When an education provider prepares a curriculum for integration training for adult immigrants, it must take into account the municipal integration programme as well as feedback received on previous integration training.
-The curriculum should include measures and contents that best promote the integration of immigrants living in the integration location.
+When an education provider prepares a curriculum for integration training, it must take into account the integration programme or programmes in the area of operation as well as feedback received on previous integration training.
+The curriculum should include measures and contents that best promote the integration of immigrants living in the location.
 In addition, the education provider's curriculum must take into account a number of factors mentioned in the Finnish National Agency for Education’s National core curriculum, such as the identification and recognition of prior learning, cooperation with working life and the practices of online and independent study.

 Efficiency in education through cooperation